 Ready to Join the

-Without a doubt, the Terry Entrepreneurship Program changed my life trajectory.
+Without a doubt, the Entrepreneurship Program changed my life trajectory.
 My eyes were opened to what it truly means to relentlessly pursue opportunity without regard to resources.
 Far from being a definition for entrepreneurship, this principle infiltrated my immediate undergraduate and post-graduate plans and laid the foundation for the dreams which I'm now pursuing.
-I would never have considered working for a startup company after graduation had I not been exposed to the thrill of the challenge of entrepreneurship at Terry.
+I would never have considered working for a startup company after graduation had I not been exposed to the thrill of the challenge of entrepreneurship through this program.
 And while the experience was arguably the hardest project I've ever been a part of, the adventure and excitement embedded in meeting the everyday challenges of wide open opportunity engendered a love for challenge and a desire to solve big problems.

-Beyond the career opportunities, Terry Entrepreneurship fundamentally altered my mindset for all ventures, whether directly or indirectly business related.
+Beyond the career opportunities, the Entrepreneurship Program fundamentally altered my mindset for all ventures, whether directly or indirectly business related.
 I learned that all my endeavors are about the generation of value and that price is irrelevant.
 If the market is not buying what I'm selling, I don't have a pricing problem, I have a value problem!
 Even more so, I learned the dire need for excellence in marketing and sales, two areas that I had demoted in importance during my undergraduate tenure in the business school.
 In entrepreneurship, I learned to always sell, to convey value succinctly yet powerfully, to pitch an idea that captures imaginations and cash flow.
 Even in my current field of medicine, these aspects are crucial to any pursuit.

-Lastly, Terry Entrepreneurship embedded within me an inescapable desire to innovate.
+Lastly, Entrepreneurship embedded within me an inescapable desire to innovate.
 Rarely, if ever, will I work in a perfect system.
 Consequently, developing a keen perspective for tweaks and modifications is an essential component for any successful career.
 Most innovations aren't postulated and meditated on for ages, they are noticed when good endeavors are restricted by alterable barriers.
 It is for this very reason that I regularly sit with my colleagues in medical school and discuss small problems and potential solutions which could alter important variables such as infection rates, outcomes, and safety.
 And the beauty of the entrepreneurship background is that these ideas don't remain locked in the cognitive realm.
 No, far from it!
 We ideate and innovate in order to create.
-The Terry Entrepreneurship program gifted a skillset to make these ideations reality.
+The Entrepreneurship program gifted a skillset to make these ideations reality.

 Being an entrepreneur is very in vogue; it is a popular notion that if you start a tech company out of your college dorm room you will make billions.
 However, I would challenge this mainstream statement and ask what entrepreneurship can offer you?